School Laptop Program

-Students can also install Antivirus by following the instructions in the Setup Documents section of this page.
+School Antivirus (Microsoft Defender - Advanced Threat Protection) is set up when students add a "Work or School Account" by following the instructions in the Setup Documents section of this page.

 Below is a list of software that is used in the curriculum that can be downloaded and installed free of charge on student's devices as required.

 Microsoft Office - Word, Excel, Access, Outlook, Powerpoint and Publisher.